isaacb98/IA_final/README.md

-# Information Arhcitecture Final Overview
+# Information Arhcitecture Final Overview - Group 4

 Questions that we are trying to answer with this project